ad3ller/oskar/README.md

 HDF5 support is provided by the [h5labview](http://h5labview.sourceforge.net/) library developed by Martijn Jasperse.

-For further information see ./Docs/Guide.pdf
+For further information see the [Wiki](https://github.com/PositroniumSpectroscopy/oskar/wiki "Wiki").

 ## Installation